phonegap-build/docs-en/configuring/basics.md

 <a name="platform"></a>
 ## Platform Build Selection

 By default PhoneGap Build builds your application for every platform.
-If you only want to build for certain platforms you can specify these platforms with the `gap:platform` tag.
+If you only want to build for certain platforms you can specify these platforms with the `platform` tag.
+You can also use `gap:platform` instead of `platform`.

 <table class="table">
   <tr>
-    <td><code>&lt;gap:platform&gt;</code></td>
+    <td><code>&lt;platform&gt;</code></td>
     <td>
       <p>
       You can have zero or more of these elements present in your